Tuesday, June 18, 2024

 In the book, Tigris gives us a hint of his childhood innocence.
 “I keep wondering how it came to this.
 That my baby cousin, who wouldn’t hurt a fly, has to fight for his life in the arena...
 I just hate what they’re doing to you."

 Since Coriolanus lacks self awareness, a reader may not recognize that he is a fundamentally bad person until the end of the story when he embraces Dr. Gaul’s mentorship.
-The movie does not show his deep character flaws, which may leave viewers still wondering why he turned out so bad.
-Before the denouement in the movie, we have no indication of his characted until his Anakin Skywalker moment, when he tells Tigris that killing Bobbin, one of the tributes, "felt powerful."
+The movie does not show his deep character flaws, and that may leave viewers still wondering why he turned into a bad person.
+Before the denouement in the movie, we have no indication of his character until his Anakin Skywalker moment, when he tells Tigris that killing Bobbin, one of the tributes, "felt powerful."

 The movie could have created a believable romance with Lucy Gray to suggest that there was hope for him.
 However, I never believed in their romance ("Make me believe it, Miss Everdeen") and I was completely thrown by Lucy Gray's bizarre lines near the end of the film.